 Most importantly - by choosing a tour or trip with one of our partners you will be supporting responsible travel that will help you truly discover the community you will visit but also help the locals by staying in a traditional guesthouses or eating meals with locally sourced products.
-Romanian Friend wants to support tourism that is beneficial for both travellers and communities visited - read more about our mission.
+Romanian Friend wants to support tourism that is beneficial for both travellers and communities visited - read more about responsible travel mission.

 10. Open your heart to Romanian people

 Our final tip: if you decide to visit Romania you should spend some time and get to know the locals.
 Romanians are a very hospitable, friendly, thoughtful and warm people.
 They will take you into their homes, feed you till you drop (literally!), bring out their best wine or pălinca and generally go out of their way to make sure you have a great time with them.
 So much hospitality and willingness to accommodate guests might seem strange or make you feel uncomfortable at times, but this is part of our culture: family, friends, guests and inter-personal relationships generally matter the most for Romanians.